Larry-Hignight/Flask-Exemplar/README.md

 * Build and run the Docker container from the Flask-Examplar directory

+## RDBMS Notes

+* docker exec -it <container> mysql -uroot -p     # Execute mysql client w/ a MySQL container
+* docker exec -it <container> psql -U postgres    # Execute psql client w/ a Postgres container

-## TO DO
+## Change Log

+### Docker Related
+* DONE - Add compose file for MySQL
+* DONE - Add compose file for Postgres
+* TODO - Push image to Docker Hub
-* Clean up the pip install portion of the Dockerfile
+* TODO - Clean up the pip install portion of the Dockerfile

+### Flask Related
-* Incorporate additional functionality from Miguel's blog/book and PyCon 2016 talk.
+* TODO - Incorporate additional functionality from Miguel's blog/book and PyCon 2016 talk.
-* Create a compose file
-* Push image to Dockerhub
-* Add the following return types to the view:  JSON, XML, PNG and JPEG.
+* TODO - Add the following return types to the view:  JSON, XML, PNG and JPEG.

+### Misc
+* TODO - Create Behave scripts to populate the database and test the application stack
+* TODO - Create separate exemplars for the databases
+* TODO - Create NoSQL compose files